AzeemIbrahim/Simon-Game/README.md

 The goal of the game is to repeat a sequence of colors and sounds that Simon (the computer) plays.
 Each time you successfully repeat the sequence, Simon will add another color and sound to the end of the sequence.
 If you make a mistake, Simon will sound a buzz to indicate that you have lost the game.

 To start the game, simply click on the "Start" button.
 Simon will play a sequence of colors and sounds.
-Your goal is to repeat the sequence by clicking on the colors in the same order that Simon played them.
+Your goal is to repeat the sequence by clicking  on the colors using trackpad or keyboard in the same order that Simon played them.

 Once you successfully repeat the sequence, Simon will add another color and sound to the end of the sequence.
 The game will continue in this manner until you make a mistake or reach a score of 20.